onymous-games/whisper-rpg/README.md

 - Stabilize Target: See *Stabilization* below.
 - Anything else that your character could do within 5 second.
 - Start doing something that will take more than 5 seconds.
+- Use magic (See the Magic section below)

 ## Defending